AKloc/BookNotes/Algorithms of Oppression.md

 **Bottom Line**
 - x/10
 - Very academic.
 Slowly and methodically builds its case, a little too slowly for me (very objective!).
 - Well-organized.
-Author quickly states her thesis and her strategy for proving it,
+Author quickly states her thesis and her strategy for proving it.
+- Principled.
+Author calls out that her arguments aren't unique to black women by any stretch of the imagination
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzE2NTI1Njg0XX0=
+eyJoaXN0b3J5IjpbOTQwODEzNTgzXX0=
 -->